alephnan/CortexXDR-IoC-Uploader/README.md

 - `reliability` one of: `A, B, C, D, E, F, G`
 - `expiration_date`: ISO-8601 (e.g., `2025-12-31T00:00:00Z`), epoch (s/ms), or `Never`
 - Empty rows are ignored automatically

+Exception for `file-classify`:
+- When running the `file-classify` command, only the `indicator` column is required.
+Missing/empty `type` and `severity` values are allowed so that types can be inferred.
+Upload/validation commands remain strict and require both `type` and `severity` to be present and valid.

 See `examples/csv_template.csv` for a sample.